benchristelcom/benchristelcom.github.io/src/posts/alexandrian-software/02-strong-centers.md

 *   identified that this structure was mismatched with their clients’ needs
 *   fixed the problem by strengthening a center.

-This is how adaptation works.
-It’s also a great example of how, in a complex system, a small change to a parameter (in this case, the length of time that team members stayed with a project) can have a big impact.
+This is how adaptation works in a living system.
+Often, the solution to a problem is not to create a completely new center, but to strengthen what's already working.

 <nav class="centered-text">{{prev}} | {{next}}</nav>